 PLC Paramedics is the Mid-Atlantic’s most trusted choice for PLC repair and emergency PLC repair services.
-Our PLC service area includes Maryland, Delaware, Pennsylvania, and Virginia, along with the parts of New Jersey, New York, and North Carolina.
+Our PLC service area includes Maryland, Delaware, Pennsylvania, and Virginia, along with the parts of New Jersey, and New York.
 Our guaranteed 2 hour response time during 8am to 4pm EST Monday through Friday, means you’ll get a return phone call from a qualified PLC technician within 2 hours of your call to us.
 We carry over 200 different versions of programming software and over 100 programming cables to handle your unique PLC repair needs: allen bradley plc repair, siemens plc repair, etc. We’re ready to serve you on a moment’s notice.
 Learn more about our PLC repair.

 Our PLC technicians have experience with many different PLC and HMI platforms from the newest controllers to ones that are 20 or 30 years old.
 We have the test tools required to get to the root of your problem and determine how to get you back on track quickly.
 We are able to troubleshoot and diagnose your control system problems at your place of business.
 In many cases we’re able to get you up and running in the first visit.
 Learn more about our on-site PLC programming service.